The Land Down Under is home to sprawling modern cities, unique wildlife, vast countryside, and some of the best beaches in the world.

 - Housing: houses are affordable but hard to come by.
 There simply aren’t many houses in Hobart so make sure you’ve secured your home before arriving.

 - Weather: cold winters with temperatures often getting as low as single digits.
-Winter coat is a must.
+A winter coat is a must.
 And a scarf too.

 4. The Blue Mountains: best for country life

-Love countryside living?
-Head along the Blue Mountains and you’ll find a string of small towns offering a taste of life in the Australian countryside.
+Head along the Blue Mountains, and you’ll find a string of small towns offering a taste of life in the Australian countryside.

 Further along the road, you’ll find Bathurst and Mudgee.